 After claiming, “In fact, there are allegations that have been made that are demonstrably false,” Mr. Gabryszak then resigned.
 Pending lawsuits against him allege the legislator made unwanted advances and created a hostile and sexually charged work environment.

 No one is above the laws that protect workers from harassment and discrimination on the job.
 If you feel you are being harassed at work in New York, there are laws to protect you.
-Talk to a skilled labor attorney in the city when you need help.
+Talk to a skilled sexual harassment attorney in the city when you need help.